Simple Living: Minimalism in Disguise

 Simple living, or minimalism, is my new lifestyle.
 It has always been alluring, but it didn’t take hold of me until a couple of years ago.
-Until then, I was always feeling stressed and I didn’t know why.
+Until then, I was constantly feeling stressed, and I didn’t know why.
 I didn’t do as much as so-and-so, so I didn’t think I had the right to be as overwhelmed as I felt.

-I really began to think about what was causing me stress and what I could do about it.
-I knew that cleaning up after my family was causing me unnecessary amounts of stress.
-But, how could I get them to stop leaving messes around the house?
+I began to think about what was causing me stress and what I could do about it.
+I knew that cleaning up after my family was causing me unnecessary stress.
+But how could I get them to stop leaving messes around the house?

-And I knew that I was always in a hurry and exhausted, but what parent isn’t?
-It’s easy to compare yourself to those around you and either think, “This is just the way life is these days”, or “Why can’t I keep up like everyone else?”.
+And I knew I was always in a hurry and exhausted, but who isn’t?
+It’s easy to compare yourself to those around you and think, “This is just the way life is these days,” or “Why can’t I keep up like everyone else?”.

 The truth is, there is much I have zero control over.
 But there’s also much that I can control.
 I can control how we spend our money, how much we own, how much we put on our schedule, and how much time we spend on priorities vs. non-priorities.

 But the truth is, people’s expectations of you will gradually change after you change your expectations for yourself.
-If living more simply is something you really want, something you need, you shouldn’t worry what others will think.
+If living more simply is something you really want or need, you shouldn’t worry about what others will think.
 The people who love you will support you even when they don’t understand.

 So, what does simple living mean?
 You might call simple living minimalism.
-Because being a minimalist has many assumptions and sometimes negative connotations associated with it, I want to address what minimalism is, and what minimalism isn’t.
+Because being a minimalist has many assumptions and sometimes negative connotations, I want to address what minimalism is and isn’t.